 Dos Ojos: north of Tulum, the "Two Eyes" cenote is one of the most famous ones.
 The area visited comprises two holes connected with a cavern.
 With a lot of daylight, usually excellent visibility and shallow depth (10 meters or 30 feet), the cenote is accessible to beginner divers and also snorkelers.

 The Pit: between Playa del Carmen and Tulum, the pit is another favorite of tec divers as it is the deepest one known so far, reaching a maximum depth of 119 meters (391 feet).
 Get prepared to see some stalactites in the first 30 meters (100 feet), benefit from crystal clear visibility and an hydrogen sulfide cloud.
 It is often combined with nearby cenote Dos Ojos.

-- Either drive, take an ADO bus, or a “collectivo” (shared shuttle) to Playa del Carmen or Tulum (1-2 hours)
+From the Airport, you can either drive, take an ADO bus, or a "collectivo" (shared shuttle) to Playa del Carmen or Tulum (1-2 hours).

 Santa Rosa Wall: it is one of the most popular dive site in Cozumel.
 Best suited for advanced divers, the wall starts at around 15 meters depth (50 feet) and its beautiful topography with swim throughs and overhangs, and is beautiful.
 With sometimes currents, you can expect to see regularly some eagle rays, groupers, parrotfish and turtles.